-Besides the obvious choice of skiing at Purgatory Resort, Durango opens to a whole world of outdoor adventure in winter.
 Whether you’re looking to try a twist on downhill turns or simply rest your quads, here are six recommendations for how to spend that extra day in town or off of the slopes:

 The fish aren’t only found in sleepy lake waters; they’re happily swimming in the rivers, too!
 With 300 days of sunshine, winter presents warm afternoons ideal for stepping into some waders and getting your feet wet with a new hobby.
 Don’t wait till next season to take advantage of a winter fly fishing guided trip that guarantees the best access to all the sweet honey holes along the San Juan or Animas Rivers.